This spot has been added by

 Blue Hole snorkeling exploration

-This spot is not sheltered from the open sea: don’t enter the water when it swells, even lightly.
-During October and November underwater visibility is at its best, but you will need a wetsuit to stand cold water.
+This spot is not sheltered from the open sea, so be careful.
+Don’t enter the water when it swells, even slightly.
+During October and November underwater visibility is at its best, but you will need a wetsuit to stay in cold water.

-Gozo Island is calmer and wilder than Malta, and you can enjoy a peaceful stay here.
-There are numerous rental options on the island, suiting all budgets.
-You will have no trouble eating on site: several restaurants have settled around the parking lot.
+Gozo Island is more quiet than Malta, and you can enjoy a peaceful stay here.
+There are numerous vacation rental options on the island, suiting all budgets.
+You will have no trouble finding somewhere to eat on site: several restaurants are located around the parking lot.

 • Level required Advanced